- Ollie Robinson leads Sussex amid financial crisis and points deduction

 - James Coles commits as squad rallies behind new captain

-The message is clear as Robinson leads Sussex charge, with Sussex targeting a season that rises above financial uncertainty.
+The message is clear as Robinson leads Sussex charge, with the club targeting a season that rises above financial uncertainty and redefines expectations both on and off the field.

-Sussex captain Ollie Robinson has urged his side to embrace the moment.
-He believes a campaign shaped by off-field challenges can still become one of the most memorable in the club’s story.
+Sussex captain Ollie Robinson has urged his side to embrace the moment, believing that a campaign shaped by off-field challenges can still become one of the most memorable in the club’s history.
+His message reflects both realism and ambition as Sussex prepare for a demanding season.

-Robinson steps into the role as part of a revamped leadership structure at Hove for the 2026 season.
-He leads the County Championship side, with Jack Carson heading the one-day team.
-Tymal Mills remains in charge of the T20 side.
+Robinson steps into the role as part of a revamped leadership structure at Hove for the 2026 season, taking charge of the County Championship side while Jack Carson leads the one-day team and Tymal Mills remains in control of the T20 setup.

-Former skipper John Simpson, now 37, has stepped back from leading in multiple formats.
-He will mentor Carson and support Robinson and Mills during the campaign.
+Former skipper John Simpson, now 37, has stepped back from leading across multiple formats, although he will continue to play an important role within the squad.
+He is expected to mentor Carson while also supporting Robinson and Mills throughout the campaign.

-Robinson served as vice-captain since 2021.
-He now takes charge aiming to build on last season’s strong return to Division One.
-Sussex finished fourth after earning promotion.
+Robinson has served as vice-captain since 2021 and now takes charge aiming to build on last season’s strong return to Division One, where Sussex finished fourth after earning promotion.
+That foundation provides encouragement, but expectations have now shifted.

 Robinson leads Sussex charge despite financial pressure

-The county begins the campaign under significant off-field strain.
-Losses of £1.3m last year have left Sussex facing another shortfall.
-The England and Wales Cricket Board has imposed strict financial controls following an emergency bailout.
-Now, a 12-point deduction in the County Championship adds further pressure.
+The county begins the campaign under significant off-field strain, with financial concerns casting a long shadow over preparations for the new season.
+Losses of £1.3m last year have left Sussex facing another shortfall, while intervention from the England and Wales Cricket Board has imposed strict financial controls following an emergency bailout.

 Speaking to BBC Sussex, Robinson said:“Although the club might not be in a great position off the field, I think any team if you play well on the field those problems sort themselves out.